The Secret Behind the First Line of Linux Scripts: What Exactly Are #!/usr/bin/env bash and #!/bin/bash?

 #!/usr/bin/env bash

-The key component is /usr/bin/env.
+The key here is /usr/bin/env.

-• The kernel effectively runs: bash /usr/bin/env bash script.sh
+/usr/bin/env bash script.sh

 Advantages